Actions of monoidal categories and representations of Cartan type Lie algebras: Introduction

 \subsection{Representations of Cartan type Lie algebras}

 The representation theory of Lie algebras is of great importance due to its own overall completeness, and applications in mathematics and mathematical physics.
 The Cartan type Lie algebras, originally introduced and studied by Cartan, consist of four classes of infinite-dimensional simple Lie algebras of vector fields with formal power series coefficients: the Witt algebras, the divergence-free algebras, the Hamiltonian algebras, and the contact algebras.
 The representation theory of Cartan type Lie algebras was first studied by Rudakov \cite{Ru1,Ru2}.
 He showed that irreducible continuous representations can be described explicitly as induced representations or quotients of induced representations.
-Later Shen \cite{Sh} studied graded modules of graded Lie algebras of Cartan type with polynomial coefficients.
-Larsson constructed a class of representations for the Witt algebra with Laurent polynomial coefficients \cite{L3}.
-More precisely, Rudakov's modules were constructed by using coinduced modules; Shen's modules, called mixed product, were constructed by certain monomorphism; while Larsson's modules, named conformal fields, came from physics background.
+Later Shen \cite{Sh} studied graded modules of graded Lie algebras of Cartan type with polynomial coefficients of positive characteristic.
+Larsson constructed a class of representations for the Witt algebras with Laurent polynomial coefficients \cite{L3}.
+More precisely, Shen's modules, called mixed product, were constructed by certain monomorphism; while Larsson's modules, named conformal fields, came from physics background.
 Many other authors have contributed very much to the theory along these approaches for the last few decades.
-In particular, Irreducible modules with finite-dimensional weight spaces over the Virasoro algebra (universal central extension of the first Witt algebra $W_1$ which is the Lie algebra of vector fields on a circle) had been classified by Mathieu in \cite{Mathieu}, while Billig and Futorny recently gave the classification of irreducible modules over the Witt algebras $W_n (n\geq2)$ with finite-dimensional weight spaces \cite{BF0}.
+In particular, irreducible modules with finite-dimensional weight spaces over the Virasoro algebra (universal central extension of the Lie algebra $W_1$ of vector fields on a circle) was classified by Mathieu in \cite{Mathieu}, while Billig and Futorny recently gave the classification of irreducible modules over the Witt algebras $W_n \, \, (n\geq2)$ with finite-dimensional weight spaces \cite{BF0}.
 Note that intrinsically there is a functor from the category of finite-dimensional irreducible representations of finite dimensional simple Lie algebras to the category of representations of Cartan type Lie algebras among these works.
 Actually there should be some essential part that applies to all those constructions (even more) of complicated modules over some classes of Lie algebras (not only Cartan type Lie algebras) as a whole regardless of any specific feature exhibited in each particular case.
-From this point of view it should be of no surprise that earlier results in this direction due to many authors are fragments of the general theory.
+From this point of view it is of no surprise that earlier results in this direction due to many authors are fragments of the general theory.
 We find a unifying conceptual approach generalizing Shen's construction.
 This is one of the main purposes of the paper.